 Laurie Lundquist and Rebecca Ross were selected as the artists for the project, through a competitive process that included neighborhood representatives.
 The art will be integrated into the wall treatment on the north side of Broadway Road and is funded through the Municipal Arts Fund.
 View the public art concept here.
-To comment on the public art concept, visit www.tempe.gov/forum
+Read past comments about the art from April 2014.

 View the preferred design concept below